LLNL/axom/src/axom/mint/docs/sphinx/sections/preliminary_concepts.rst

 heat transfer in contacting objects, to name a few.
-Evolving the mathematical model to predict such a physical process is typically done numerically, which requires discretizing the governing PDE by a numerical scheme, such as, a Finite Difference (FD), Finite Volume (FV), or, the Finite Element Method (FEM), chief among them.
+Evolving the mathematical model to predict such a physical process is typically done numerically, which requires discretizing the governing PDE by a numerical scheme, such as a Finite Difference (FD), Finite Volume (FV), or, the Finite Element Method (FEM), chief among them.

 .. _figs/meshedDomain: